silcnitc/expl-docs/docs/library-implementation.md

 The advantage of using a library for dynamic memory allocation is that this common code can be loaded by the OS during boot time at some memory and can be attached to the address space of every application, saving memory space.

+!!! note
-**Note**: The library implementation outline given below assumes that the application code will modify only memory addresses acquired using _Alloc_.
+    The library implementation outline given below assumes that the application code will modify only memory addresses acquired using _Alloc_.
 If the application modifies heap region that was not allocated to it, the data structures set up by the library functions may get corrupted and the library functions may fail to work properly.

 Illustration
 ------------